HenrikBengtsson/future.BatchJobs/README.md

 * `backend("local")` - non-parallel processing in a separate R process.
 * `backend("interactive")` - non-parallel processing in the
    current R session.
+* `backend(".BatchJobs.R")` - use `.BatchJobs.R` configuration file.

 It is possible to specify a set of possible backends, e.g. `backend(c("multicore", "interactive")`.
 The first available/supported backend will be used.

-If none works, the fallback is to always use the `"interactive"` backend which is available on all systems.
+If none of the requested backends work/are supported, the fallback is always to use the `"interactive"` which is available on all systems.

 ### Multi-core processing